Package 'curl'

 Details

 Upon completion of all requests, this function returns a data frame with results.
 The success column indicates if a request was successfully completed (regardless of the HTTP status code).
 If it failed, e.g. due to a networking issue, the error message is in the error column.
-A success value NA indicates that the request was still in progress when the function was interrupted or reached the elapsed timeout and perhaps the download can be resumed if the server supports it.
+A success value NA indicates that the request was still in progress when the function was interrupted or reached the elapsed multi_timeout and perhaps the download can be resumed if the server supports it.

 It is also important to inspect the status_code column to see if any of the requests were successful but had a non-success HTTP code, and hence the downloaded file probably contains an error page instead of the requested content.